This blog on ICS network segmentation was originally published on the International Society of Automation's (ISA) Global Cybersecurity Alliance blog.

 Figure 3: A Purpose-Built Approach to ICS Network Segmentation

-This fit-for-purpose ICS security appliance can monitor the ICS network, remove all unauthorized traffic, alert on anomalous traffic, and allow the authorized traffic to pass through.
+This fit-for-purpose ICS security appliance can monitor the ICS network segment, remove all unauthorized traffic, alert on anomalous traffic, and allow the authorized traffic to pass through.
 This approach gives operators greater control at each of these ICS segmentation points.
 For example, if Process A has a local HMI, the operator can set it up so that the HMI can only talk with Process A’s PLC, safety system, and RTU.
 Additionally, with the ICS security appliance, an operator can clearly define and approve authorized traffic between the HMI and the PLC, safety system, and RTU.
 With this purpose-built ICS segmentation approach, there is no requirement to reset or resubmit any devices or assign new IP addresses.

 The ICS network segmentation model presented has only three processes, but real industrial operations can have hundreds or more devices controlling different processes.
 With this approach, the entire ICS network is behind an IT firewall, but then you have multiple layers of dedicated ICS security appliances within the ICS network.
 Operators can monitor and control traffic to each discrete process, each safety system, each RTU, etc.